 - (a) Trade bills are usually drawn to facilitate trade transmission, that is, these bills are meant to finance actual purchase and sale of goods.
 On the other hand, an accommodation bill is one which is drawn, accepted or endorsed for the purpose of arranging financial accommodation for one or more interested parties. - (b) On discount of a trade bill, full amount is retained by the drawer.
 In an accommodation bill however, the amount may be shared by the drawer and the drawee in an agreed ratio. - (c) Trade bill is drawn for some consideration while accommodation bill is drawn and accepted without any consideration. - (d) Trade bill acts as an evidence of indebtedness while accommodation bill acts as a source of finance. - (e) In order to recover the debt, the drawer can initiate legal action on a trade bill.
 In accommodation bill, legal remedy for the recovery of amount may not be available for immediate parties. - (iii) Machine Hour Rate method of calculating depreciation: Where it is practicable to keep a record of the actual running hours of each machine, depreciation may be calculated on the basis of hours that the concerned machinery worked.
 Under machine hour rate method of calculating depreciation, the life of a machine is not estimated in years but in hours.
 Thus depreciation is calculated after estimating the total number of hours that machine would work during its whole life; however, it may have to be varied from time to time, on a consideration of the changes in the economic and technological conditions which might take place, to ensure that the amount provided for depreciation corresponds to that considered appropriate in the changed circumstances.
-Proper records are maintained for running hours of the machine is ₹10,00,000 and life of the machine is estimated at 50,000 hours.
+Proper records are maintained for running hours of the machine and depreciation is computed accordingly.
+For example, the cost of a machine is ₹10,00,000 and life of the machine is estimated at 50,000 hours.
 The hourly depreciation will be calculated as follows:

-Hourly Depreciation $=\frac{\text{Total cost of Machine}}{\text{Estimated life of Machine}}$
+$$\mbox{Hourly Depreciation} \quad = \frac{\mbox{Total cost of Machine}}{\mbox{Estimated life of Machine}}$$